-7. For each landscape we build (a) a population model for the period of 2005 through 2055 and (b) an economic forecasting model.
+7. For each state we build (a) a population model for the period of 2005 through 2055 and (b) an economic forecasting model.
 We employ existing and available state population forecasts and then build out our population forecasts through 2055.
 Typically we become more conservative furthest into the future with high-growth states and a bit more optimistic with states that are currently struggling demographically and economically.

 There is a strong and historic relationship between population, personal income change, and change in household current net worth.
 We employ these relationships along with our demographic and economic forecasts to project household CNW over time through 2055.
-Again, we generate relatively conservative projections benchmarked to the low-range CNW for the U.S. and the low TOW projection for the United States.
+Again, we generate relatively conservative projections benchmarked to the mid-range CNW for the U.S. and the low TOW projection for the United States.

 8. Not all assets are equal with respect to TOW opportunity.
-Many assets will not be available for give back either to heirs, charities or communities.
-We employ a discounting methodology to reduce the value of our CNW projections so we can generate a TOW estimate that more closely represents the likely TOW opportunity for each state and county.
+Many assets will not be available for give back either to heirs, charities or home towns.
+We employ a discounting methodology to reduce the value of our CNW projections so we can generate a TOW estimate that more closely represents the likely TOW opportunity for each state.
 Here are some examples of where we might discount CNW:

-(a) Assets that depreciate quickly such as motor homes, automobiles and other durable household goods. (b) Assets where future value is hard to estimate including collections. art and jewelry. (c) Assets that generate income, but are not part of our estimates from a give back standpoint, including defined benefit retirement programs or annuities. (d) Closely held assets including farms, ranches and family businesses. (e) The assets of lower income households which are likely to be consumed during retirement leaving limited estates available for give back.
+(a) Assets that depreciate quickly such as motor homes, automobiles and other durable household goods. (b) Assets where future value is hard to estimate including collections, art and jewelry. (c) Assets that generate income, but are not part of our estimates from a give back standpoint, including defined benefit retirement programs or annuities. (d) Closely held assets including farms, ranches and family businesses. (e) The assets of lower income households which are likely to be consumed during retirement leaving limited estates available for give back

-This discounting can reduce gross CNW by 50% to 75% depending upon the demographics of households in a particular state and county.
+This discounting can reduce gross CNW by 50% to 75% depending upon the demographics of households in a particular state.
 Again, the discounting allows us to estimate TOW which is truly available for potential give back.

-- 9. Our next step is to estimate the timing of TOW release.
+9. Our next step is to estimate the timing of TOW release.
 We employ projected deaths as our primary indicator of TOW release.
-Our demographic projections estimate the number of deaths throughout the analysis time frame and these percentages are used to estimate TOW release. - 10.
-To ensure that we have captured all material considerations, we worked with the staff of the San Luis Valley Development Resources Group to review and finalize our analysis.
+Our demographic projections estimate the number of deaths throughout the analysis time frame and these percentages are used to estimate TOW release.